Lettria/sdk-python/README.md

 # Introduction

+Lettria edits a NLP toolkit dedicated to the understanding of french.

-Lettria's official SDK for Python.
+This is our official SDK for Python.

 Learn more about our API and its format with our [documentation](https://doc.lettria.com) and [demo](https://lettria.com/demo).